 When Bob queries his wife by replying My dear, Christmas Day, as if to question her remark at a time of forgiving and kindness associated with this festive day, she begrudgingly replies I’ll drink his health for your sake and the Day’s.
 Mrs. Cratchit agress to join in the toast only to please her husband and in the spirit of Christmas, but it is clear she is no fan of Scrooge.

 The Ghost of Christmas Present, the second of the three spirits that haunt the miser Ebenezer Scrooge, in order to prompt him to repent his selfish ways, has taken Scrooge to see the family of his clerk, Bob Cratchit.
-There, he witnesses the Cratchit family enjoy a Christmas meal including a Chritmas pudding.
+There, he witnesses the Cratchit family enjoy a Christmas meal including this toast.

 “Mr. Scrooge!” said Bob; “I’ll give you Mr. Scrooge, the Founder of the Feast!”

 “The Founder of the Feast indeed!” cried Mrs. Cratchit, reddening.
 “I wish I had him here.
 I’d give him a piece of my mind to feast upon, and I hope he’d have a good appetite for it.”

 “My dear,” said Bob, “the children!
 Christmas Day.”

 “It should be Christmas Day, I am sure,” said she, “on which one drinks the health of such an odious, stingy, hard, unfeeling man as Mr. Scrooge.
 You know he is, Robert!
 Nobody knows it better than you do, poor fellow!”

 “My dear,” was Bob’s mild answer, “Christmas Day.”